gevuong/EventListenr/EventListenr/README.md

 Phase 2: Events (2 days)
 Users can create events
-Events can be created, deleted or edited through the API Drag and drop functionality for uploading images to events Events have many tickets
+Events can be created, deleted or edited through the API Events have many tickets
 Users can browse events
 Users can bookmark/unbookmark events through the API